Edward Sprot: Cricket career and later life

 During his career at Hampshire, he played 267 first-class matches for the county.
 Described by Wisden as a "fine free hitter with zest for the forcing game", Sprot was a powerful batsman whose free style of play enabled quick run scoring when he was at the crease.
 He scored 12,212 runs for Hampshire at an average of 28.80; he made thirteen centuries and 69 half centuries, with a highest score of 147.
 His best season for Hampshire came in 1905, when he scored 1,206 runs at an average of 41.58.
 This was one of four occasions in which he passed 1,000 runs for the season.
 Sprot was considered a fine fielder, taking 230 catches in first-class cricket.
 As a right-arm medium pace bowler, he took 54 wickets for Hampshire at a bowling average of 34.37; his sole five wicket haul of 5 for 28 came against Sussex at Portsmouth in 1900.
 In addition to playing first-class cricket for Hampshire, he also made three first-class appearances for other teams, making an appearance each for the South against the touring Australians in 1902, and for the Gentlemen of the South against the Players of the South in 1903, in which he scored a half century.
-In 1908, he played for a Hambledon XII in a commemorative first-class match against an England XI at Broadhalfpenny Down in 1908.
+In 1908, he played for a Hambledon XII in a commemorative first-class match against an England XI at Broadhalfpenny Down.
 During the opening day of the match, Sprot unveiled a granite memorial commemorating the Hambledon Club's contribution to cricket.

 During the First World War, he volunteered as a special constable.
 Following the end of the war, Sprot, then aged 46, informed the club he would not be returning to play for them, with Lionel Tennyson subsequently inheriting the captaincy.
 In retirement, Sprot played billiards, golf and sport, in addition to taking up fishing, painting and playing the piano.
+He was described by Harry Altham as "about the best dry-fly fisherman in Hampshire".
 During the 1920s, he provided contributions to C. B. Fry's Mercury Magazine prize fund, which raised funds for the shore-based naval training establishment TS Mercury on the River Hamble.
 Sprot died at his home at Lower Bourne in Surrey in October 1945, aged 73.
 His younger brother, James, was killed in action during the First World War.